asahu-synaptics/Benchmark_Astra/README.md

 # Llama.cpp Benchmarking Script on Astra

-This Python script benchmarks [llama.cpp](https://github.com/ggerganov/llama.cpp) models on Astra Machina.
+This Python script allows you to benchmark any [llama.cpp](https://github.com/ggerganov/llama.cpp) models on Synaptics Astra Machina Board.

 You can benchmark any Large Language model using  [llama.cpp](https://github.com/ggerganov/llama.cpp) with different configurations of batch sizes, context lengths and thread counts.
 It collects Prompt Eval Time and Eval Time to a CSV file and displays them in the terminal.